 While builders look to distributors for information, distributors are overtaxed and need more support.

-That should be part of your blue ocean strategy.
+That should be part of your blue ocean strategy in home builder marketing.

 As a building products brand, you’re in the best position to provide the information and resources that both distributors and builders need to solve their problems.